ymolists/website/gitpod/docs/command-line-interface.md

 gp ports list
 ```

-### top

-Displays the used and available workspace CPU and memory.

 ### expose

 In Gitpod, services/servers running on a port need to be _exposed_ before they become accessible from the internet.
 This process only works with services listening on `0.0.0.0` and not just `localhost`.